BhavyaDhimxn/container-experiments/Exp-1/README.md

-EXP-1: *Streamlit Spiral Visualization App with Docker*
+# 🚀 Docker Experiment 1: Streamlit Spiral Visualization App with Docker

 Welcome to the *Streamlit Spiral Visualization App!
 This project demonstrates a simple and interactive Python application built with **Streamlit* to visualize a spiral.
 You can customize the spiral’s characteristics using adjustable sliders and view the changes in real-time.
 The app is Dockerized for easy deployment and consistency across environments.